-The sous vide technique requires advance planning and patience due to the overnight cooking, but the preparation time is not very long.
-We will elaborate more about this specific technique in another post.
+Sous vide requires advance planning and patience due to the overnight cooking, but the preparation time is not very long.
+We elaborate more about this specific sous vide technique in another post.

 Serve the glazed pork cheeks with some rice and bok choy to finish off in true Asian style.

 Sous vide glazed pork cheeks with Japanese flavours